Addiction Recovery

 Inpatient care is one of the many treatment options that address addiction.
 It involves comprehensive and immersive processes in a structured environment.
 Patients stay within a residential facility where they can receive professional support around the clock.

-This is different from outpatient care, where you receive treatment while continuing your daily life and responsibilities.
+This is different from outpatient care, which you may have also heard of.
+In outpatient care, you receive treatment while continuing your daily life and responsibilities.

 Benefits Of Inpatient Care